Free cookie consent management tool by TermsFeed

 2. Loose inlet connection on the gear pump

-Inspect and tighten suction-side fittings/hoses.
+Inspect and tighten suction-side fittings or hoses.
 Even small air leaks can prevent pressure build-up.

 3. Damaged O-rings on relief or directional valves